List of Zoey 101 characters: Coco Wexler

-Coco (Jessica Chaffin) is the girls' dorm advisor, who is sensitive and a crybaby.
+Coco Wexler (Jessica Chaffin) is the girls' dorm advisor, who is sensitive and a crybaby.
 She is often seen eating canned ravioli and is an emotional wreck half the time.
 She breaks up and gets back together with her boyfriend Carl on almost a weekly basis and during the break-ups, she is seen crying and venting to students, mainly the girls.
-In one episode a new dean appears during her breakup, so Zoey and her roommates set Coco up on a date with him and things turn shaky when Coco's ex-boyfriend Carl finds out.
+In one episode, a new dean appears during her breakup, so Zoey and her roommates set Coco up on a date with him and things turn shaky when Coco's ex-boyfriend Carl finds out.
 When she gets nervous, she sweats a lot, as revealed in the episode "Hot Dean".

 Coco later makes a surprise cameo in the Sam & Cat episode "#FirstClassProblems" where she sits next to Sam & Cat who are waiting to board their flight to the Bahamas.
 While they wait, Coco reveals that she married Carl, but later got divorced and that Carl is to marry Coco's mother in the Bahamas.

+Coco did not appear in Zoey 102, although her name was mentioned when Danielle, Chase's new girlfriend, mistook Zoey for her.

 Charles W. Rivers

-Charles (Christopher Murray) is the Dean of PCA.
+Charles W. Rivers (Christopher Murray) is the Dean of PCA.
 He is married to his overbearing wife and spends a lot of money on video games.
 He and Zoey often have different ideas on things, like vending machines.
-His full name, as shown in "Spring Fling," was "Charles W. Rivers" on a sign next to Dana that is seen after the girls ask Dean Rivers about putting up a fundraiser.
-However, in "Quinn's Alpaca", his wife called him "Carl".
+His full name, as shown in "Spring Fling," was "Charles W. Rivers" which appears on a sign next to Dana and is seen after the girls ask Dean Rivers about putting up a fundraiser.
+However, in "Quinn's Alpaca", his wife calls him "Carl".
 He likes lions, but was attacked by one in "Fake Roommate".
-He was also a student at PCA, and revealed he won the PCA golf tournament when he was a senior.
+He was also a student at PCA, and it is revealed he won the PCA golf tournament when he was a senior.

+Dean Rivers did not appear in Zoey 102, although it was revealed that he had been caught embezzling tuition money from PCA students, which ultimately led to the school shutting down.

 Kazu

 Kazu (Brian Tee) is a Japanese-American from Alabama.
 He is the manager of PCA's restaurant Sushi Rox, which is accidentally burned down but later rebuilt.
 He makes his first appearance in "Webcam".
 He later appears in "People Auction" and "Hot Dean", and makes cameo appearances in "Quarantine" and "Quinn Misses the Mark".

+In Zoey 102, it is revealed that Sushi Rox had closed down for good after PCA was shut down.
+Kazu was revealed to have a son with his own sushi food truck, who catered Quinn and Logan's wedding at PCA.

 Margeret Crocker

-Margeret (Mariah Sussman) appears in Seasons 3 and 4 and replaces Francine Krutcher; who is in Seasons 1–2.
+Margeret Crocker (Mariah Sussman) appears in Seasons 3 and 4 and replaces Francine Krutcher, who is in Seasons 1–2.
 She is seen several times taking care of Zoey and Michael and takes care of Zoey in "The Curse of PCA."